-This year in France, around 90,000 young people1 (10%) will leave school without receiving their diploma.
+In 2019, in France, around 90,000 young people1 (10%) left school without receiving their diploma.
 Faced with the rise in the general level of qualifications and a high unemployment rate, these young people have few job prospects and are at risk of insecurity.
 As proof, almost 20%2 of people aged under 25 are unemployed.

 200,000 Vacant Jobs in Industry

-To resolve the contradiction, Total Foundation is creating L’Industreet, a campus specialized in the industry professions of tomorrow.
+To resolve the contradiction, Total Foundation has created L’Industreet, a campus for the industry professions of tomorrow, which opened in late 2020.
 The campus is located in Stains, north of Paris in the Seine-Saint-Denis department, and is well served by public transportation.
-It will provide free tuition to 400 young people aged 18 to 25 – half of whom women – with or without qualifications, from all social and cultural backgrounds and various regions in France.
-Diversity is the watchword.
-The large-scale project will provide students with training in fast-changing industrial professions experiencing shortages and, ultimately, help them enter the workforce.
+By the end of 2021, it will provide free tuition to some 200 young people aged 18 to 25 – half of whom women – with or without qualifications, from all social and cultural backgrounds and various regions in France.
+Eventually, 400 young people will receive training each year.
+This new kind of campus will provide young people with training in fast-changing industrial professions experiencing shortages and, ultimately, help them enter the workforce.

-Students will have a choice of courses, ranging from 12 to 18 months in five sectors and nine professions of the future with strong hiring potential.
-Based on alternative teaching methods and immersive work experience opportunities the courses all provide students with qualifications upon completion.
-L’Industreet will also provide comprehensive, personalized and long-term support in order to adapt to each student’s individual needs and provide both the expertise and soft skills that they require to successfully enter the workforce.
+The young trainees have a choice of courses, ranging from 12 to 18 months in five sectors and ten professions of the future with strong hiring potential.
+Based on alternative teaching methods and immersive work experience opportunities, the courses all provide qualifications upon completion.
+L’Industreet also offers comprehensive, personalized and long-term support in order to adapt to each trainee’s individual needs and provide both the expertise and soft skills that they require to successfully enter the workforce.

-L’Industreet was developed in partnership with nonprofits in the inclusion sector as well as companies and institutions.
+To contribute to regional vibrancy, L’Industreet welcomes young people from all over France.
+Since its inception, L’Industreet has worked in partnership with nonprofits in the inclusion sector as well as companies and institutions.
 This collaborative approach ensures that young people from all areas can take part and benefit from traineeship and work experience opportunities.

-With this commitment, Total Foundation aims to empower young people with no qualifications or clear goals to advance their lives, overcome their self-imposed limitations and make their career a success.
-Motivating these young people requires giving them back their self-confidence– which we will set out to do so that they can find their place in society.
+With this commitment, Total Foundation is seeking to empower young people with no qualifications or clear goals to advance their lives, overcome their self-imposed limitations and make their career a success.
+Motivating these young people requires giving them back their self-confidence – which we set out to do so that they can find their place in society.